 Fruity Pebbles Milkshake

 The Farm Girl Gabs, “who says Fruity Pebbles are just for breakfast?”
 Well, Melissa, we indeed share that sentiment.
-But this smile-inducing treat has us asking, “who says you have to wait until after dinner to eat dessert?”
-Made with just a few ingredients thrown into a blender and a glass rimmed with even more Fruity Pebbles, this milkshake is a flashback to childhood curiosity.
+But this delicious treat has us asking, “who says you have to wait until after dinner to eat dessert?”
+This easy no bake dessert is made with just a few ingredients thrown into a blender and a glass rimmed with even more colorful cereal, this milkshake is a flashback to childhood curiosity.

 Visit The Farm Girl Gabs for the recipe.